waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Story & Quests

 ## A. Current Quest
-*   **Investigate the Strange Tree:** A strange tree on Route 36 is blocking the way to Goldenrod City.
-This is my main path forward.
+*   **Find an alternate route to Goldenrod City:** The path through Route 36 is blocked by a strange tree.
+The solution is likely in Goldenrod City, so I need to find another way there, possibly via the National Park.

 ## B. Stalled Quests
 *   **Rescue the Apprentice (HM01 Cut):** The Farfetch'd herding portion of the puzzle in Ilex Forest is complete, but the apprentice and his boss are in a dialogue loop, blocking the quest reward.